csrobins/eFRI_LiDAR_Handheld/README.md

 # eFRI LiDAR Handheld - Ontario Forest Inventory Field Data Collection

+RELEASE NOTES: v black walnut build 17 (May 31, 2022)

+1. Various upates to the validator.
+2. Updates to the synching to be simpler and more reliable
+3. Addtiions for 2022 field season (like the Samll Trees)
+4. Available now in UWP, iOS (13) and Android (10)

 Known and Unresolved Issues (Jul 13th 2021)
 1. Nulls do not work in numeric fields (we may need to consider a -1 to represent null.
 2. Need an Ocular Distance in Tree Hts area.